UA-141369524-4

 buttermilk biscuit with no dairy ingredients.

 The wheat germ (embryo) is the healthiest part of a wheat kernel.
+And you can also use wheat bran vs. wheat germ based on your need for more protein or fiber, or add both.

-Using wheat, the dough will turn out to be a looser dough that’s dry and slightly wet for a description.
+And And using wheat flour overall (vs. white flours like all purpose flour), the dough will turn out to be a looser dough that’s dry and slightly wet for a description.

 You should be able to easily use a biscuit or cookie cutter to cut the dough shape, and the happy biscuit will hold its shape on its own without needing pan walls for structure.
 It should stay height intact.